JacoboJin/JacoboJin/README.md

 I'm Jayce, Digital IC designer from China, currently living in Shanghai.

+- 🔭 I’m currently working on lowpower and digital IC design.
+- 🌱 I’m currently learning low power tech and cpu architecture.
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: jayce_jin_ch@outlook.com
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...
+- -->

 ### Things I Code with
 <!-- Code SHIELDS -->
 ![Verilog][Verilog-shield]